virtualsach/virtualsach.github.io/src/content/blog/fiber-cut-redundancy-lesson.md

  clear ip bgp * soft
 ```

-I manually manipulated the BGP route redistribution, grabbing the prefixes by the throat and shoving them onto the lower-bandwidth WiMAX and RF interfaces.
-It was a risky move—jamming gigabytes of traffic onto a smaller pipe—but it was better than a complete blackout.

-## The Converge

 I hit Enter.
 For three agonizing seconds, the cursor blinked.

-Then, the graphs twitched.
-The flatline on the backup links spiked upward.
-Traffic started flowing.
-The red alerts on the dashboard flickered and stabilized.

-We were slower, we were congested, but we were alive.
-The data was moving.
+**Then, the graphs spiked.** Traffic started flowing.
+We were congested, but we were alive.

-## The Lesson

-I collapsed back into my chair, the adrenaline crash hitting me like a truck.
-We survived the night, but I learned a lesson that no textbook could teach.
+### Key Takeaway

+**Redundancy is only real if you test it.**

-We had "redundancy" on paper.
-We had diagrams showing backup links.
-We had expensive routers configured to failover.
-But it didn't work when it mattered.
+We had redundancy on paper.
+We had diagrams.
+But we hadn't tested the failover under load.

-Redundancy is only real if you test it.

-If you haven't pulled the plug on your primary link during a maintenance window and watched the failover happen with your own eyes, you don't have redundancy.
-You have a hope and a prayer.
+If you haven't pulled the plug on your primary link during maintenance and watched it switch over, you don't have redundancy.
+You have a prayer.

-**If you haven't failed over, you aren't redundant.**